Vincent-Millane/cname-cloaking/README.md

 ## Maybe I need help

-Note: if someone is willing to translate this document for me into correct English, I would be delighted.
+* If someone is willing to translate this document for me into correct English, I would be delighted.
 There you have English "made in Google".
+* You use another DNS server and you want your contributions to cname blocking?
+You belong here.

 ## To do
 + Update this list